The Kumaon Traverse

-A 7-day high-altitude odyssey to the heart of the Panchachuli range.
+A 7-day high-altitude odyssey into the heart of the Panchachuli range — the last frontier of Kumaon.

 Trek Grade